kristindong/World_Weather_Analysis/README.md

 ## Summary

-In this Challenge, we used API requests to gather and visualize data from internet sites:
+In this Challenge, we used API requests to gather and visualize data from internet sources:
-- retrieve weather data from OpenWeatherMap API
+- retrieve weather data using OpenWeatherMap API
-- retrieve hotel data from Google's Places API
+- retrieve hotel data using Google's Places API
 - create map visualizations using Google's Maps JavaScript API and Directions APIs
 - we requested the data in json format, which organizes data in lists and dictionaries